Trovemaster/exocross/docs/source/keywords.rst

 ::

     grid
-      Range   0    100   Npoints 10000 offset 25.
+      Range   0    100   Npoints 10000 cutoff 25.0
       Range 100   1000  Npoints 1000
       Range 1000 10000  Npoints 100
     end

-Here `offset` can be substituted by `LINE-CUTOFF`.
+Here `cutoff` can be substituted by `LINE-CUTOFF`.

 + `error-E` and `error-S` are used to specify the ranges for the quantum numbers for different Energy and intensity error-codes, respectively.